kalhorghazal/ARM-Processor/README.md

 # ARM-Processor
-A Pipeline implementation of ARM
+A Pipelined implementation of ARM
 ## How it works ?

 This CPU has a `32bit` data bus and a `32bit` address bus.